ResidenciaTICBrisa/03_Robotica/scripts/vms/ubuntu-12/README.md

 1. `update-sources.sh`
 2. `inject-home.sh`

-Finally, inside the virtual machine, also known as the guest machine, the user must run the `prepare-naoqi-requirements.sh` script to compile Python 2.7.11 and install Pip 20.3.4.
+Now, inside the virtual machine, also known as the guest machine, the user must run the `prepare-naoqi-requirements.sh` script to compile Python 2.7.11 and install Pip 20.3.4.

+Finally, the user will be able to install the NAOv4 development environment using the `install-naov4.sh` script.

 ## Starting the Virtual Machine up for the first time